pingcap/tidb/checklist.md

 Do function names keep consistent with its behavior?
 Is it easy to infer the function's behavior by its name?
 # Comment
-Is there any code can confuse the reviewer?
+Is there any code that confuses the reviewer?
 Add comments on them!
 You'll be asked to do so anyway.
 Make sure there is no syntax or spelling error in your comments.
-Some online syntax checking tool like Grammarly may be helpful.
+Some online syntax checking tools like Grammarly may be helpful.
 # Refactor
 Is there any way to refactor the code to make it more readable?
 If the refactoring touches a lot of existing code, send another PR to do it.
 # Single Purpose
 Make sure the PR does only one thing and nothing else.
 # Diff Size
-Make sure the diff size no more than 500, split it to small PRs if it is too large.
+Make sure the diff size is no more than 500, split it into small PRs if it is too large.